Work&Place: Our Journal

 It will be equally relevant to managers of ‘work’ (business leaders, and functional specialists who have a key influence on corporate ‘places’ – human resources and information technology and others such as branding/marketing).

 The first issue was published in August, 2012, to rave reviews.
-Here’s what some important thought leaders said about it:
+Here’s what several important thought leaders said about it:

-Diane Coles Levine, Director of Workplace Services, SCAN Health Plan; and IFMA Foundation Trustee:
+Diane Coles Levine, former Director of Workplace Services, SCAN Health Plan; and former Chair if the IFMA Foundation:

 I read Work & Place cover-to-cover on the plane ride home [from the IFMA Foundation Workplace Summit].
 Wow!
 This is the best periodical I have read in my field!
 Congratulations on an outstanding job.